Stibb Hollow Cabin

 Sleeps 5 people

-With oodles of rustic charm, Stibb Hollow Cabin is just delightful and has all you could need for a comfortable stay.
-The open plan living-room includes a kitchen (complete with an electric hob, Dualit mini oven, Crock Pot slow cooker, microwave and fridge), snug sitting-area and dining-area, and there's a warming wood-burner too, ensuring cosiness all year-round.
-The two inviting bedrooms - one with a sumptuous king-size bed and the other with both a double bed and bunk-beds - are at the back of the cabin, along with the shower-room.
+The interior is surprisingly spacious, combining comfort and luxury with rustic charm.
+The open plan living-room has a well-equipped kitchen area with an electric hob, mini oven, microwave, slow cooker and fridge, and there is plenty of space for five people to sit and eat, plus a comfortable sitting-area with a warming wood-burner to ensure year-round cosiness.
+The two welcoming bedrooms - one with a sumptuous king-size bed and the other with both a double bed and bunk-beds - are at the back of the cabin along with the shower-room.

 Out and About